 - a.
 Bargaining unit work shall be the type of work normally or presently performed within the bargaining unit covered by this MOU.
-Such work shall include, but is not necessarily limited to, simultaneous or consecutive interpretation of court proceedings, court-ordered programs for which an interpreter is required such as: psychiatric evaluations; interviews with defendants and witnesses; sight translation of court documents; probate investigations; mediation sessions and child-custody evaluations or other interpretive services as required by the court.
+Such work shall include, but is not necessarily limited to, simultaneous or consecutive interpretation of court proceedings, courtordered programs for which an interpreter is required such as: psychiatric evaluations; interviews with defendants and witnesses; sight translation of court documents; probate investigations; mediation sessions and child-custody evaluations or other interpretive services as required by the court.
 The term "interpretive services" is defined as oral interpretation or sight translation between two or more other persons. - b.
 Any Region 3 trial court may establish, at its option, one or more Coordinating Interpreter positions within the bargaining unit.
 A Coordinating Interpreter position, if established, shall be, ordinarily, filled through a promotional recruitment from the existing employee pool.
 A Coordinating Interpreter shall not be assigned clerical duties which come within the scope of work of other bargaining units at the Court.
-A Coordinating Interpreter shall be paid ten percent (10%) above the salary step to which that interpreter is assigned.
+A Coordinating Interpreter shall be paid fifteen percent (15%) above the salary step to which that interpreter is assigned.
+Any interpreter promoted to the Coordinator position shall be required to serve a probationary period consistent with the local trial court's policy and/or practice.
+Any interpreter who is promoted to the Coordinator position may be evaluated by the local trial court as to how they are performing the coordinator duties.